Black Friday and sustainability

 Apart from not engaging with the Black Friday sales approach, Patagonia encourages its customers to purchase used items with their ‘Worn Wear’ program.
 It enables customers to sell their used clothes to others and to support a circular economy.
 This can make a big difference for our climate, waste, and water consumption, as extending the lifespan of clothes by 9 months is estimated to decrease their environmental impacts by 20-30% compared to purchasing new items.

 Using worn-out truck tarps and recycled PET bottles, the bag company Freitag is taking great steps towards sustainability.
-This year for Black Friday, Freitag closed their online store and encouraged people to swap their used bags through their S.W.A.P. program.
-The name creatively stands for ‘Shopping Without Any Payment’.
+This year for Black Friday, Freitag closed their online store and encouraged people to swap their used bags through their Take-back program.

-With the message ‘100% off – Don’t shop, just S.W.A.P.’, the company makes it possible for customers to exchange their old Freitag bags.
+With this initiative, the company makes it possible for customers to exchange their old Freitag bags.
 Through this, the brand aims to promote a circular economy and raise awareness about overconsumption.